keindev/tasktree/README.md

 Type: `object`

 Theme properties.
-The field name is a modifier, the value is [options](#theme-options).
+The field name is a modifier the value is [options](#theme-options).

 ##### Modifiers